WuhaoStatistic/Cycle-Gan/README.md

 # cycle_gan_inference

-Original Model is from [junyanz_Cycle-Gan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix),I modified structure and applya another training strategy.
+Original Model is from [junyanz_Cycle-Gan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix),I modified structure and apply another training strategy to get weights file.
+Once everything is finished, I will upload modified version here.

 ## To use this repo